Dakota Skye (actress): Criminal charges

-In mid-2017, after striking her boyfriend, in Pinellas Park, Florida, Skye was arrested and jailed by police on a charge of misdemeanor domestic battery.
+In mid-2017, after striking her boyfriend, in Pinellas Park, Florida, Skye was arrested and jailed by police on a charge of domestic battery (a misdemeanor).
 Those charges were later dropped.
 She pleaded guilty to driving under the influence in Burbank, California, in 2019, and in 2020 she was jailed in Van Nuys for misdemeanor charges.

 Career

 Skye began working in pornography in 2013, performing under the names Dakota Skye or Kota Sky.
 Her first talent agent said that both Skye's work ethic and "the [juxtaposition] of tiny girl/big penis"—Skye was 5 ft tall—allowed the teen to succeed right away.
 By late 2014, AVN reported her measurements as 32A-25-36, and praised her work saying she "turned in dozens of spectacular performances in the past year, and scored her own showcase movie, Meet Dakota Skye for Digital Sin".
 Skye moved to Los Angeles after about 2.5 years to work for Mark Spiegler.

 Prior to December 2018, she took time off from the industry to get sober and address her mental health.
-She was "semi-active" in the field until 2020, working with Brazzers, Burning Angel, Digital Playground, Evil Angel, Girlfriends Films, Hustler Video, Jules Jordan Video, Kink.com, Naughty America, Reality Kings, and more.
+She was "semi-active" in the field until 2020, working with Brazzers, Burning Angel, Digital Playground, Evil Angel, Girlfriends Films, Hustler Video, Jules Jordan Video, Kink.com, Naughty America, Reality Kings among others.
 Despite being in her mid-to-late 20s, Skye was still cast as a teen due to her "petite stature […] and omnipresent cherubic expression".
 She appeared in over 300 pornographic videos.